m-horsch/m-horsch.github.io/_solver/StateSpace.md

 The full diagram above can  tell us a few things.
 Just by tracing around the circle, you can see that there is a path from any configuration to any of the others.
 In fact, there are multiple paths between any two configurations.
 Some paths trace through more states, and others through fewer states.
 When we talk about solution length, we're actually talking about how many transitions we have to cross in the state space.
 There will always be a path between any 2 states that is shortest, though there may be multiple paths with the same shortest length.

 While the diagram might look like it could be navigated like a map, it is certainly not as useful as a map.
 Locations in the real world are related to other locations by distance and direction.
-A map models the locations and distances to be as consistent as possible with the real world.
+A map models the locations, distances, and directions to be as consistent with the real world as needed to satisfy the purpose of the map.
 Locations in the real world are also related to the underlying shape of the real world.
-On small scales, we can pretend the underlying shape is flat.
-A straight line between two points on a small map represents the shortest distance between those two point, and the length of that line can be calculated if you know the locations of the two points.
-On larger scales, the earth's curvature means the calculations are more complicated, but they can still be done.
+Geographical maps can model features of the world, such as hills, valleys, and rivers.
+Road maps model available and convenient paths between locations through these geographic features, even if the features are not explicitly represented.

 But the diagram of the 2x2 Toroidal state space is not like a map.
 A Toroidal state is not a location, and transitions don't have any direction.
 The state space shows how states are related to each other, but not how they are related to any underlying shape.
-There is no *right way* to organize the states and transitions for Toroidal.
+As far as I know, there is no *right way* to organize the states and transitions for Toroidal.
 To make the diagram above even somewhat understandable, I had to decide where to put the states.
 I laid them out in a circle, because it seemed to be the most helpful visualization.
-There are short lines, and long lines, but each line represents a basic move, and no basic move is longer than any other.
-If I had kept every line the same length, the Toroidal states would all be in one big pile, and the diagram would not help anyone understand anything.
+There are short lines, and long lines, but the length of a line in the visualization has no implication about distance in the state space.
+If I had chosen to  keep every transition line the same length (because they all represent the same kind of simple move), the Toroidal states would all be in one big pile, and the diagram would not help anyone understand anything.

 To illustrate this point, I moved the states around a bit, to produce the following diagram: